Dementia Care

 We collaborate with:

-- GP's, taking referrals from and giving referrals to, attending their monthly meetings, promoting inclusion for people with a dementia diagnosis and gold standard framework meetings
+- GP's, taking referrals from and giving referrals to, attending their meetings, promoting inclusion for people with a dementia diagnosis and gold standard framework meetings

 - Adult Care services